Is There No Such Thing as a Bad Question? H4R: HalluciBot For Ratiocination, Rewriting, Ranking, and Routing: Experimental Setup

-Our experiment includes 13 datasets (Table \ref{tab:overview}) divided into 3 scenarios: {\textbf{Extractive}}, {\textbf{Multiple Choice}}, and {\textbf{Abstractive}}.
-To evaluate the impact of context, we use SQuADv2 \citep{rajpurkar2016squad,rajpurkar2018know} to simulate Retrieval-Augmented Generation \citep{lewis2021retrievalaugmented, pmlr-v119-guu20a}.
-To assess the effect of multiple choice queries, we repurposed TruthfulQA \citep{lin-etal-2022-truthfulqa} and SciQ \citep{SciQ} for two experiments: one where the LLM agents select from the choices or context, and another where LLM agents generate outputs without context.
-Prompt templates for each output agent can be found in Table \ref{tab:prompts}.
-We maintain the original train, validation, and test splits for each dataset across scenarios to prevent information leakage to HalluciBot.
+\textbf{Dataset Coverage \& Scenario Split.} Our experiments include 13 datasets (Table \ref{tab:quick-ds}) divided into 3 scenarios: {\textbf{Extractive}}, {\textbf{Multiple Choice}}, and {\textbf{Abstractive}}.
+To evaluate the impact of context, we use SQuADv2 \citep{rajpurkar2016squad,rajpurkar2018know} to simulate RAG \citep{NEURIPS2020_6b493230, pmlr-v119-guu20a}.
+To assess the effect of multiple choice queries, we repurposed TruthfulQA \citep{lin-etal-2022-truthfulqa} and SciQ \citep{SciQ} for two experiments: one where the output agents select from the choices or context, and another where LLM agents generate outputs without context.
+We maintain the original train, validation, and test splits across scenarios to prevent information leakage to HalluciBot.
+Prompt templates for each \texttt{gpt-3.5-turbo} agent can be found in App.
+Table \ref{tab:prompts}.
+All LLM agents share the same set of parameters, as described in App.
+Table \ref{tab:gpt_params}.